jbcodeforce/jbcodeforce.github.io/docs/leadership/unicorn_project.md

-# The unicorn project
+# The unicorn project summary

-Some interesting notes to keep in mind when engaging on projects :
+Some interesting notes to keep in mind when engaging on projects:

 - Punishing failure and “shooting the messenger” only cause people to hide their mistakes, and eventually, all desire to innovate is completely extinguished.
 - Creating software should be a collaborative and conversational endeavor—individuals need to interact with each other to create new knowledge and value for the customer.
 - what is happening: Too many promises to the market?
 Bad engineering leadership?
 Bad product leadership?
 Too much technical debt?
 Not enough focus on architectures and platforms that enable developers to be productive?